Skip to main content

 Let's imagine we want to discount individual items in the shoes category.
 Consider the following session:

-• 2 cart items
+• Two cart items

 • The second cart item has a quantity of 2.